CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/User-Management/SSO-Authentication.md

     {{<figure src="/images/netq/netq-mgmt-sso-oauth-config-enabled-330.png" alt="sso configuration card with enabled status" width="200">}}

-Once an admin has configured and enabled SSO, any new user who logs in to NetQ via SSO will have their account created automatically.
+After an admin has configured and enabled SSO, users logging in for the first time can {{<link title="Access the NetQ UI" text="sign up for SSO">}}.

 {{</tab>}}